mengchen-tam/pa-lab/README.md

 # Overview

-The terraform code in this pattern provisions an Egress Inspection VPC in AWS using the Gateway Load Balancer and the Autoscaling of the VM-Series Palo Alto Firewall instances.
+The terraform code in this pattern provisions an Egress Inspection VPC in AWS using the Gateway Load Balancer and the Autoscaling of the VM-Series Palo Alto Firewall instances as shown in the architecture diagram.

 The Autoscaling group is configured with dynamic scaling policies using the CloudWatch metrics sent by the Palo Alto VMs.